Yuan Ming, Dean read bio

 Wang Bo, Associate Dean read bio

 Wang Bo is a Professor of Philosophy and Head of the Department of Philosophy, Peking University.
-He also serves as the Director of the Office of Humanities and Social Science Research at Peking University.
+He also serves as the Vice-President of Peking University and Director of the Office of Humanities and Social Science Research at Peking University.
 He was a visiting scholar at the Harvard-Yenching Institute, and was selected a New Century Excellent Talent by the Ministry of Education of China.
 His scholarly interests include history of Chinese philosophy and classical Chinese philosophy.